Geometric foundations for scaling-rotation statistics on symmetric positive definite matrices: minimal smooth scaling-rotation curves in low dimensions: Scaling-rotation distances on

-As equation \eqref{fibdist8} suggests, computing $\dsr(X,Y)$ is a minimization problem that breaks into two parts, one over the discrete parameter-set $\tilde{Z}$ and the other over the (potentially) ``continuous'' parameter-set $\Hat{G_D^0}\times \Hat{G_\L^0}$.
+As equations \eqref{fibdist8-new}-\eqref{fibdist8-new2} suggest, computing $\dsr(X,Y)$ is a minimization problem that breaks into two parts, one over the discrete parameter-set $\widehat{Z}$ and the other over the (potentially) ``continuous'' parameter-set $\Hat{G_D^0}\times \Hat{G_\L^0}$.
 Both parameter-sets depend on $X$ and $Y$.
-For each $\z\in \tilde{Z}$, the inner minimum over $\Hat{G_D^0}\times \Hat{G_\L^0}$ on the first line of \eqref{fibdist8} is computed, then added to the term on the second line.

-If $X$ or $Y$ lies in the bottom stratum of $\sympp$ (i.e., has only one distinct eigenvalue), then the set $\tilde{Z}$ has only one element $\z$, which we can take to be $1\in \H$, and at least one of the groups $\Hat{G_D^0},\Hat{G_\L^0}$ is all of $S^3_\H$.
-The set $\left\{r_V\bar{\z}\Bar{r_U}: (r_U,r_V)\in \Hat{G_D^0}\times \Hat{G_\L^0}\right\}$ is simply $S^3_\H$, the inner minimum in \eqref{fibdist8} is 0, and we immediately obtain $\dsr(X,Y)=\|\log (\L D^{-1}\|$.
+If $X$ or $Y$ lies in the bottom stratum of $\symp(3)$ (i.e., has only one distinct eigenvalue), then the set $\widehat{Z}$ has only one element $\z$, which we can take to be $1\in \H$, and at least one of the groups $\Hat{G_D^0},\Hat{G_\L^0}$ is all of $S^3_\H$.
+The set $\left\{r_V\ \bar{\z}\ \Bar{r_U}: (r_U,r_V)\in \Hat{G_D^0}\times \Hat{G_\L^0}\right\}$ is simply $S^3_\H$, the inner minimum $\hat{d}(\z)$ in \eqref{fibdist8-new} is 0, and we immediately obtain $\dsr(X,Y)=\|\log (\L D^{-1})\|$.
 We do not need to use quaternions to obtain this result; it follows just as quickly from \eqref{fibdist8a}.

-At the other extreme, if $X$ and $Y$ both lie in the top stratum of $\sympp$ (i.e. both have three distinct eigenvalues) then $\Hat{G_D^0}=\Hat{G_\L^0}=\{\pm 1\}$, and the inner minimum is trivial to compute (the argument of the arc-cosine term is independent of $(r_U,r_V)$), so we are reduced immediately to a single minimization over $\tilde{Z}$.
-As in the previous case, we do not need the quaternionic reframing of the distance formula at all: already in \eqref{fibdist0} we have $G_D^0=G_\L^0=\{\mbbi\}$, so the distance can be found simply by minimizing over the discrete variable $g\in Z=\tilde{S}_3^+$.
+At the other extreme, if $X$ and $Y$ both lie in the top stratum of $\sympp$ (i.e. both have three distinct eigenvalues) then $\Hat{G_D^0}=\Hat{G_\L^0}=\{\pm 1\}$, and the inner minimum is trivial to compute ($\hat{d}(\zeta) = \cos^{-1}| \Re (\bar{\z} q_{U^{-1}V}) |$), so we are reduced immediately to a single minimization over $\widehat{Z}$.
+As in the previous case, we do not need the quaternionic reframing of the distance formula at all: already in \eqref{fibdist8a} we have $G_D^0=G_\L^0=\{\mbbi\}$, so the distance can be found simply by minimizing over the discrete variable $g\in Z=\tilde{S}_3^+$.
 We need only have a computer calculate $d_M((U,D),(VP_g^{-1}, g\dotprod \L)$ for each of the 24 $g$'s and return the corresponding minimal pairs and MSSR curves.
 For combinatorial reasons, a complete algebraic classification of the pairs $(X,Y)$ (with $X,Y$ both in the top stratum of $\Sym^+(3)$) for which $\M(X,Y)$ has a given cardinality would be very complex, and we do not attempt this.
-However, in the online supplement, we use quaternions to help understand analytically the possibilities as $X$ and $Y$ vary, and provide several illustrative examples.

 For the above reasons, for the remainder of this section we focus on the cases in which $X$ and $Y$ do not both lie in the top stratum of $\Sym^+(3)$, and neither lies in the bottom stratum.
 Thus we restrict attention to the cases in which one of the matrices $X,Y$ has exactly two distinct eigenvalues, and the other has either two or three.
 We refer to these cases as the ``nontrivial'' cases (because the set of distances between elements of $\E_X$ and elements of $\E_Y$ is not a finite set).
 To analyze them we introduce the following notation: